How Does Consignment Work?

 While a 60/40 split is common, there are several factors to take into consideration when you negotiate consignment sales terms with a retail shop owner.

-Why would a Craft business owner enter into a consignment agreement instead of selling wholesale?
+Why would a craft business owner enter into a consignment agreement instead of selling wholesale?

 Some craft business owners are completely opposed to consignment selling, and they raise some good points.